Overview

 At a glance

-- Operations: Visibility checks for elements; equality/inequality or truthiness for expressions
+- Operations: Visibility checks for elements; equality/inequality for expressions; natural language evaluation for AI

 - Scoped execution: Only steps within the block run when the condition is true